 The main difference between pose based methods and our approach is that instead of learning the probability distribution in pose space, we model the variation in trajectory space (each trajectory being a sequence of poses).
-This representation enables us to generate trajectories that vary as a function of environmental constraints and to find a more compact representation of variations than allowed by pdfs in pose space alone. pose pdfs would model large variations in trajectories as a widely spread distribution which makes it difficult to trace the sequence of legal poses that satisfy the constraints the human actually makes without some external reference like motion sequence data.
+This representation enables us to generate trajectories that vary as a function of environmental constraints and to find a more compact representation of variations than allowed by pdfs in pose space alone.
+Pose pdfs would model large variations in trajectories as a widely spread distribution which makes it difficult to trace the sequence of legal poses that satisfy the constraints the human actually makes without some external reference like motion sequence data.

 Our approach models movement variation as a function of the constraint space.
 However, style based inverse kinematics as in [2] selects the most likely poses that satisfy these constraints.
-This works well as long as the pose constraints don't deviate much from the training data.
+This works well as long as the pose constraints do not deviate much from the training data.
 This may be suitable for animation applications but our goal here is to represent realistic trajectories adapted to constraints without any explicit modeling.
-Banarer [8] uses also a pose based method and the model he proposed does not generalize well because as new paths are learned between new start and end positions the DCS network grows very quickly and cannot cope with the curse of dimensionality.
-Our DCS network generalizes over the space of trajectories and not poses which enables more generalization.
+Banarer [8] uses also a pose based method and the model he proposed does not generalize well because as new paths are learned between new start and end positions, the DCS network grows very quickly and cannot cope with the curse of dimensionality.
+Our DCS network generalizes over trajectory space not poses enabling more adaptivity.